nathansb2022/TrustedInstallerPOC/README.md

 ## Configuration

 The Powershell script ti2.ps1 pulls nathansb2022/GC2-sheet-Scripted, nathansb2022/TrustedInstallerPOC-GC2-Sheet, and go1.21.12.windows-amd64.zip.
 Lastly, ti2.ps1 is configured to pull your Google service account .json key.
 See below for alternative method.
 For Google Sheets and Drive setup reference [GC2-Sheet-Scripted](https://github.com/nathansb2022/GC2-sheet-Scripted).
+For this to run properly, the commands have to be run from an Adminstrator Powershell session.

 ## POC